-The current heatwave means that many parts of the UK are experiencing temperatures of up to 30 degrees (hotter in some cities).
+The current heatwave means that many parts of the UK are experiencing temperatures of up to 30 degrees, and even hotter in some cities.

 Here, we look at what your rights are at work when it gets hot.

 Hot weather and your rights

 In the UK, there’s no legal maximum temperature for someone who’s at work.
 The government’s Health and Safety Executive says that a meaningful maximum figure cannot be given due to the high temperatures found in, for example, glass works or foundries.

 Instead, the Executive says that temperatures in buildings should be ‘reasonable’.
 This leaves quite a lot of room for interpretation.
 If you’re in a restaurant kitchen, ‘reasonable’ will be quite a lot hotter than if you work in an office or shop.

 Employers are under no obligation to provide specific systems, such as air conditioning.
 However, they are obliged to provide drinking water that you can access easily.

 The Chartered Institute of Building Services Engineers recommends the following temperatures for different types of work:

 - Light work in factories: 16 degrees